hardikszaveri/CouponAcceptanceRate/README.md

 The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver.
 Answers that the user will drive there ‘right away’ or ‘later before the coupon expires’ are labeled as ‘Y = 1’ and answers ‘no, I do not want the coupon’ are labeled as ‘Y = 0’.
 There are five different types of coupons -- less expensive restaurants (under \$20), coffee houses, carry out & take away, bar, and more expensive restaurants (\$20 - \$50).

+Repo Structure
+1. The coupon_acceptance_rate.ipynb file contains python code related to data analysis, visualization
+2. The data folder has coupons.csv file that contains sample data used in this application
+3. The couponacceptanceratereport.doc file has brief report on differences between customers who did and did not accept the coupons.